-On 12 Sept 2022 the Writer sent an email to the Federal Treasurer that detailed the aforementioned letter provided on CD, USB Stick an A4 posted 7 Sept 2022.
+On 12 Sept 2022 the Writer sent an email to the Federal Treasurer that detailed his aforementioned letter that the Writer provided on CD, USB Stick and A4 paper - posted 7 Sept 2022.
 Receipt was acknowledged by the Treasurer's office by email sent to the Writer 12:10pm 12 Sept 2022.